 configure command:

--DCMAKE_CXX_COMPILER=path/to/c++/compiler
+-DCMAKE_CXX_COMPILER=path/to/c++/compiler and

 Can you build a single component of the project and its dependencies, without building anything unnecessary?